BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_fiefdoms.md

 - ***Dol Amroth for Gondor!** `PASSIVE`

-Friendly Fiefdom models within 12" of Imrahil count as being in range of a banner.
+Friendly Fiefdom models within 12" of Imrahil count as being in range of a [banner][Banner].

 </div>

 ---
 <div class="unitCard" markdown>

 ### ANGBOR THE FEARLESS [65 POINTS]